section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 You can read more about the OVH API [here](https://api.lyrics.ovh/v1/artist/title).

-An example of the URL in action, looks like this: `https://api.lyrics.ovh/v1/Drake/Toosie Slide`.
+An example of the URL in action looks like this: `https://api.lyrics.ovh/v1/Drake/Toosie Slide`.

-In the example above, `Drake` stands as the artist and `Toosie Slide` is the title of the song, so we basically slot them into the URL, where `Drake` replaces artist and `Toosie` Slide replaces title.
+In the example above, `Drake` stands as the artist and `Toosie Slide` is the title of the song, so we basically slot them into the URL, where `Drake` replaces the artist and `Toosie` Slide replaces the title.

 ### Adding functionality with JavaScript
 In your `lyrics.js` file, declare variables and use the DOM selectors to connect with elements in the `lyrics.html` file, using the code snippet below: